 Colorado State University's Master of Accountancy is a 30-credit program offered on campus that provides a wealth of practical job-related knowledge and the in-depth topical coverage you need to successfully sit for the national Uniform CPA Examination.

 Our curriculum reflects the breadth of services performed by CPAs.
 You will learn the skills you need to land accounting and management positions in a wide range of business services, including public accounting, auditing, financial and tax planning, and consulting on information systems.
-If you are interested in a tax-related career, you can enroll in the specialization in taxation.

 Program at a Glance